jordanbell2357/jordanbell2357.github.io/.ipynb_checkpoints/about-checkpoint.md

 permalink: /about/
 ---

-courses taught

-attestations from clients

-explanation of online procedures

 #### [Carl B. Allendoerfer Award for expository mathematical writing, Mathematical Association of America (MAA)](https://www.maa.org/programs-and-communities/member-communities/maa-awards/writing-awards/carl-b-allendoerfer-awards)

 Recipient of 2019 Carl B. Allendoerfer Award of the Mathematical Association of America (MAA) for